greekins/baIOT_TeX/README.md

 # baIOT_TeX

-This repository contains the report of the bachelor thesis.
+This repository contains the report of the bachelor thesis..